The valuation theory of deeply ramified fields and its connection with defect extensions: Defect extensions of prime degree

 Throughout this article, whenever we speak of ``Artin-Schreier extension'' we refer to fields of positive characteristic, and with ``Kummer extension'' we refer to fields of characteristic 0. \begin{theorem} Take a Galois defect extension $\cE=(L|K,v)$ of prime degree with Galois group $G$.
+Then $G$ is the ramification group of $\cE$.
 The set $\Sigma_\sigma$ does not depend on the choice of the generator $\sigma$ of $G$.
 Writing $\Sigma_{\cE}$ for $\Sigma_\sigma\,$, we have that $\Sigma_{\cE}$ is a final segment of $vK^{>0}$ and satisfies